EdvinLekovic/Hls_DashAdaptationApp/README.md

 The app is made using Svelte.js for frontend part with bootstrap and on backend part is Java Spring Boot.

-You can transform video with using this parameters:
+You transform your video with ffmpeg and with using this parameters:

 * Frame size (WxH)
 * Frames per second (fps)